-- (e) any other potential forms of fuel and ignition sources: - separation distances from the bushfire-prone vegetation not unreasonably restricting subsequent development; - (g) an instrument that will facilitate management of fuels located on land external to the subdivision; and - (h) any advice from the TFS.

-C13.6.2 Public and fire fighting access

-That access roads to, and the layout of roads, tracks and trails, in a subdivision:

-- (a) allow safe access and egress for residents, fire fighters and emergency service personnel; - (b) provide access to the bushfire-prone vegetation that enables both property to be defended when under bushfire attack, and for hazard management works to be undertaken; - (c) are designed and constructed to allow for fire appliances to be manoeuvred; - (d) provide access to water supplies for fire appliances; and - (e) are designed to allow connectivity, and where needed, offering multiple evacuation points.

-Α cceptable Solutions Performance Criteria
+Objective: That access roads to, and the layout of roads, tracks and trails, in a subdivision: (a) allow safe access and egress fo personnel; r residents, fire fighters and emergency service rone vegetation that enables both property to be ttack, and for hazard management works to be (c) are designed and constructed to allow for fire appliances to be manoeuvred; (d) provide access to water supplies s for fire appliances; and (e) are designed to allow connectivity points. ty, and where needed, offering multiple evacuation Acceptable Solutions utions Performance Criteria A1 P1 (a) is an insufficient increase in risk from bushfire to warrant specific measures for public access in the subdivision for the purposes of fire fighting; or A proposed plan of subdivision shows access and egress for residents, fire-fighting vehicles and emergency service personnel to enable protection from bushfires, having regard to: (a) appropriate design measures, including: (b) (i) two way traffic; (ii) all weather surfaces; (iii) height and width of any vegetation clearances; (iv) load capacity; (v) provision of passing bays; (vi) traffic control devices; (vii) geometry, alignment and slope of roads, tracks and trails; (viii) use of through roads to provide for connectivity; (ix) limits on the length of cul-de- sacs and dead-end roads; (x) provision of turning areas;

-Α 1 P1

-(a TFS or an accredited person certifies that there is an insufficient increase in risk from bushfire to warrant specific measures for public access in the subdivision for the purposes of fire fighting; A proposed plan of subdivision shows access and egress for residents, fire-fighting vehicles and emergency service personnel to enable protection from bushfires, having regard to:

-or

-- (b) A proposed plan of subdivision showing the layout of roads, fire trails and the location of property access to building areas, is included in a bushfire hazard management plan that: - (i) demonstrates proposed roads will comply with Table C13.1, proposed property accesses will comply with Table C13.2 and proposed fire trails will comply with Table C13.3 and - (ii) is certified by the TFS or an accredited person.

-- (a) appropriate design measures, including:

-- (i) two way traffic;

-- (ii) all weather surfaces;

-- (iii) height and width of any vegetation clearances;

-- (iv) load capacity;

-- (v) provision of passing bays;

-- (vi) traffic control devices;

-- (vii) geometry, alignment and slope of roads, tracks and trails;

-- (viii) use of through roads to provide for connectivity;

-- (ix) limits on the length of cul-de- sacs and dead-end roads;

-- (x) provision of turning areas;

-- (xi) provision for parking areas;
+(xi) provision for parking areas;

-- (xii) perimeter access; and
+(xii) perimeter access; and

-- (xiii) fire trails; and
+(xiii) fire trails; and

-- (b) the provision of access to:
+(b) the provision of access to:

-- bushfire-prone vegetation to permit the undertaking of hazard management works;
+bushfire-prone vegetation to permit the undertaking of hazard management works; and

-- (ii) fire fighting water supplies; and
+(ii) fire fighting water supplies; and

-- (c) any advice from the TFS.
+(c) any advice from the TFS.

-Table C13.1: Standards for Roads

-Element Requirement A. Roads.
-Unless the development standards in the zone require a higher standard, the following apply: (a) two-wheel drive, all-weather construction; (b) load capacity of at least 20 tonnes, including for bridges and culverts; (c) minimum carriageway width is 7m for a through road, or 5.5m for a dead-end or cul-de-sac road; (d) minimum vertical clearance of 4m; (e) minimum horizontal clearance of 2m from the edge of the carriageway; (f) cross falls of less than 3 degrees (1:20 or 5%); (g) maximum gradient of 15 degrees (1:3.5 or 28%) for sealed roads, and 10 degrees (1:5.5 or 18%) for unsealed roads; (h) curves have a minimum inner radius of 10m; (i) dead-end or cul-de-sac roads are not more than 200m in length unless the carriageway is 7m in width; (j) dead-end or cul-de-sac roads have a turning circle with a minimum 12m outer radius; and (k) carriageways less than 7m wide have 'No Parking' zones on one side, indicated by a road sign that complies with Australian Standard, AS 1743-2001 Road signs-Specifications.
+Element Requirement Α. Roads.
+Unless the development standards in the zone require a higher standard, the following apply: (a) two-wheel drive, all-weather construction; (b) load capacity of at least 20 tonnes, including for bridges and culverts; (c) minimum carriageway width is 7m for a through road, or 5.5m for a dead-end or cul-de-sac road; (d) minimum vertical clearance of 4m; (e) minimum horizontal clearance of 2m from the edge of the carriageway; (f) cross falls of less than 3 degrees (1:20 or 5%); (g) maximum gradient of 15 degrees (1:3.5 or 28%) for sealed roads, and 10 degrees (1:5.5 or 18%) for unsealed roads; (h) curves have a minimum inner radius of 10m; dead-end or cul-de-sac roads are not more than 200m in length unless the carriageway is 7m in width; (j) dead-end or cul-de-sac roads have a turning circle with a minimum 12m outer radius; and (k) carriageways less than 7m wide have 'No Parking' zones on one side, indicated by a road sign that complies with Australian Standard, AS 1743-2001 Road signs-Specifications.